6andrey/learn-salesforce/learning/certifications/salesforce-integration-architect/salesforce-integration-architect-notes.md

 8. The app gets access to protected data

 **Mobile app integration (OAuth 2.0 User-Agent Flow)** (using SF mobile SDK)
-1. Conencted app directs the user to SF to authenticate and authorize the mobile app
+1. Connected app directs the user to SF to authenticate and authorize the mobile app
 2. The user approves access for the authorization flow
 3. The app receives callback from SF to redirect URL, which extracts access and refresh tokens
 4. The connected app uses access token to access data on user's behalf